-This MD&A is a review of the Company's operations and financial position, as at and for the year ended December 31, 2020, and plans for the future based on facts and circumstances as of March 17, 2021.
-Except for statements of historical fact relating to the Company, certain information contained herein constitutes forward-looking information which is prospective in nature and reflect the current views and/or expectations of Imperial.
+This MD&A is a review of the Company's operations and financial position, as at and for the year ended December 31, 2021, and plans for the future based on facts and circumstances as of March 16, 2022.

+Except for statements of historical fact relating to the Company, certain information contained herein constitutes forwardlooking information which is prospective in nature and reflect the current views and/or expectations of Imperial.
 Often, but not always, forward-looking information can be identified by the use of statements such as "plans", "expects" or "does not expect", "is expected", "scheduled", "estimates", "forecasts", "projects", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "should", "would", "might" or "will" be taken, occur or be achieved.
-Such information in this MD&A includes, without limitation, statements regarding: future impacts of the COVID-19 pandemic; the ability to continue operations in lieu of the COVID-19 pandemic; the effectiveness of preventative actions put in place by the Company to respond to the COVID-19 pandemic; expectations regarding the care, maintenance and rehabilitation activities at Mount Polley mine and at Huckleberry mine; expectations and timing regarding current and future exploration and drilling programs; production and marketing; expectations regarding metal recoveries; expectations regarding updates to the Red Chris resource model; capital expenditures; adequacy of funds for projects and liabilities; our belief in the merit of and expectations regarding ongoing legal claims; outcome and impact of litigation; cash flow; working capital requirements; the requirement for additional capital; results of operations, production, revenue, margins and earnings; authorizations and permits; potential acquisitions; future prices of copper and gold; future foreign currency exchange rates and impact; future accounting changes; and future prices for marketable securities.
+Such information in this MD&A includes, without limitation, statements regarding: future impacts of the COVID-19 pandemic; the ability to continue operations in lieu of the COVID-19 pandemic; changes to the Company's business and operations in order to minimize the risks to employees, communities and other stakeholders; the effectiveness of preventative actions put in place by the Company and Newcrest, including measures taken in accordance with PHO orders, to respond to the COVID-19 pandemic as well as to implement a prevention plan for all communicable diseases; expectations regarding the care, maintenance and rehabilitation activities at the Mount Polley mine and Huckleberry mine; expectations regarding updates to the mine restart plans and timelines for the Mount Polley mine and Huckleberry mine; the Company's ability to secure financing to fund the restart of the Mount Polley mine; expectations regarding the potential cost and length of life mine of Red Chris; expectations and timing regarding current and future exploration and drilling programs; expectations and timing regarding the Red Chris Block Cave PFS; expectations regarding metal recoveries; capital expenditures; adequacy of funds for projects and liabilities; our belief in the merit of and expectations regarding the allegations of a securities class action claim; outcome and impact of litigation; cash flow; working capital requirements; the requirement for additional capital; the ability for the Company to continue as a going concern, including sufficient funding of the Company's obligations as they come due; the ability to generate sufficient taxable income from future operations to realize deferred income tax assets; results of operations, production, revenue, margins and earnings; authorizations and permits; potential acquisitions; future prices of copper and gold; future foreign currency exchange rates, including its impact on derivative instruments; future accounting changes, including the effect of amendments to accounting standards on the Company's financial statements; future prices for marketable securities; and the use of non-IFRS financial measures including adjusted net loss, adjusted EBITDA, cash earnings and cash earnings per share.